‘Camp’ Camp was the dream of our founder and original Director, Bill Cole.

 Year 9

-An extra day of Camp is added when Staff Training is reduced from a two- to one-day program, allowing ‘Camp’ Camp to now run Sunday to Sunday.
-180 Campers & Staff attend, with registration fees now at a top price of $935.
-A formal Staff fee structure is instituted with fees of $75 for full-time Staff, $475 for half-time Staff, and $675 for quarter-time Staff.
+180 Campers & Staff attend with registration fees remaining at $935.
+A formal Staff fee structure is finally instituted after years of inconsistent pricing for Staff.
+Fees are set at $75 for full-time Staff, $475 for half-time Staff, and $675 for quarter-time Staff.

 August 20-27, 2006